 The digital platform further amps up the importance of market segmentation.
 Today, customers are a much-informed lot and the buying decisions are made faster than ever.
 From what the buyers want, to how they think, you need to keep a check on every small distinguishing factor to draw them closer to your product.
 And this is where market segmentation comes into play.
 Creating Ads based on your segmentation in social media platforms like Facebook will help you in garnering a remarkable response rate.

 Whatever or wherever your business might be, segmentation is an empowering factor and enhances your chances of success.

-Now, since you know the importance of segmentation, you would want to implement it.
-Here are some key steps to filter and engage with your target audience for producing robust marketing plans:
+Now, since you know the importance of market segmentation, you would want to implement it.
+Here are the bases that will help you to filter and engage with your target audience for producing robust marketing plans:

 Age and Patterns of Purchase:

 Your buyer population might have expanded.
 New buyers will have joined your existing group.
 When that’s the case, you will have to diligently segment your older buyers from recently joined ones.
 Such a step ensures a healthy relationship and you will know how to engage with each segment.
 You can also segregate your customers based on the products they prefer or even their buying cycle so that the future purchases of the customers hinges on the inference you have drawn from segmenting them.
 That is, you should be able to put out products according to their buying behavior.
 Trust me, this works like magic.
 The buyers will have bought your product before they even know.

 We live in an era powered by digital platforms, which is why this is one of the integral steps.
 You need to identify the social channel that boosts your brand effectively.
 The social channel should be able to leverage your content in finding a large unique audience for you.
 This way you are able to realize what types of products they prefer, when, their behavior of purchase, the circle of individuals they interact with and why, you can even discover the preferences of your customer’s connections.
 Segmentation is as close to a cakewalk with social media.